Grand European Travel Logo

 Beautifully Rugged Kangaroo Island

-Today is a big day for wildlife, the laidback lifestyle of the Fleurieu Peninsula, and local flavours.
-Begin in Tailem Bend, once inhabited by the Aboriginal Ngarrindjeri people, before visiting the seaside town of Victor Harbor.
+Visit the seaside town of Victor Harbor.
 Relax with fish and chips on its unspoiled beach or take the horse-drawn tram to Granite Island to watch the white surf pound against unusual granite formations.
-Excitement will be at an all-time high as we board a ferry to Kangaroo Island, known as ‘KI’ to the locals and Australia's third-largest Island, and sanctuary for 18 native mammals, some of which are found nowhere else.
-Meet and greet the Western Grey Kangaroo, Short-nosed Echidnas, and Tammar Wallaby, now extinct on the mainland.
-Explore KI’s natural beauty - from native bushland to pristine beaches - and indulge in its artisanal food scene.
-Later, meet Local Specialists at Kangaroo Island's only boutique brewery to taste a selection of fine, local beers.
-Your destination tonight is Kingscote, South Australia’s oldest European settlement.
+Excitement will be at an all-time high as you board a ferry to Kangaroo Island, known as ‘KI’ to the locals and Australia's third-largest Island, and sanctuary for native wildlife like sea lions, koalas and diverse bird species, some of which are found nowhere else.

 Accommodation Aurora Ozone Hotel Kangaroo Island